ayusshsharma/Integration-and-beyond/about.md

 permalink: /about/
 ---

 Welcome to **Ayush Integration Lab**.
-I write about IBM API Connect, Kong Gateway, enterprise middleware, POS modernization, and automation experiments from the field.
+I write about IBM API Connect, Openshift, Kong Gateway, enterprise middleware, and automation experiments from the field.

-With over a decade of integration experience across retail, banking, and logistics, I share practical notes, POCs, and lessons learned — not marketing fluff.
+With experience across retail, banking, and logistics, I share practical notes, POCs, and lessons learned — not marketing fluff.

-## What You'll Find Here

-- Step-by-step API lifecycle guides
-- Gateway configuration and plugin deep-dives
-- Middleware debugging playbooks
-- Automation workflows with n8n
-- Hands-on tech experiments

 ## Connect